WiFi Calling: Everything You Need to Know

 3. Tap Connections / Voice Networks / Calls (varies across Androids).

-How Can I Tell if a Call is Using WiFi Calling?
+How Can I Tell if a Call is Using WiFi?

-• Apple users will see “Wi-Fi” on the status bar when using WiFi calling.
+• Apple users will see “Wi-Fi” on the status bar in the Control Center when using WiFi calling.

 • Android users will see a WiFi calling icon on the status bar or dialing keypad.
-Though, it varies across Android devices.
+However, it varies across Android devices.

 • The WiFi network does not support WiFi calling.